Resource Saving via Ensemble Techniques for Quantum Neural Networks: Discussion

-To investigate the impact of quantum hardware noise, we conduct additional experiments on the IBM Lagos QPU.
+To investigate the impact of quantum hardware noise, we conduct two additional experiments.
+The first one is performed in a noisy simulated setting with PennyLane-Qiskit plugin, which allows to simulate of a noisy device by selecting a fake backend from IBM Quantum's suite.
+It mimics the behaviors of IBM Quantum systems using system snapshots.
+The latter contains information about the quantum system such as coupling map, basis gates, qubit properties (T1, T2, error rate, etc.).
+These elements are useful for incorporating a realistic noise model into our experiment and thus performing noisy simulations of the system.
+We selected IBM Quantum Lima as the quantum backend to mimic.
+It is a 5-qubit superconducting-based quantum computer, and its topology is depicted in Figure \ref{fig:QPUs}a.
+In this experiment, the baseline FM is compared to the Bagging models, with the aim to assess their robustness in the presence of quantum hardware noise and qubit coupling.
+The second noisy experiment was performed directly on the IBM Lagos QPU real hardware.
 Such a device is a 7-qubit superconducting-based quantum computer.
-The topology of Lagos is depicted in Figure \ref{fig:lagos}.
-Specifically, we compare the performance of the baseline model FM with that of the Bag\_0.8\_0.2 configuration on the linear regression dataset.
-Our goal is to determine whether ensemble techniques can effectively mitigate quantum noise, and whether the difference in performance between single predictors and ensemble systems is more pronounced within a simulated environment in comparison with real-world execution on quantum hardware.
+The topology of Lagos is depicted in Figure \ref{fig:QPUs}b.
+Specifically, here we compare the performance of the baseline model FM with that of the Bag\_0.8\_0.2 configuration on the linear regression dataset.
+Our goal with these two experiments is to determine whether ensemble techniques can effectively mitigate quantum noise, and whether the difference in performance between single predictors and ensemble systems is more pronounced within a simulated, noise-free environment in comparison with noisy executions on quantum hardware.